 Teachers should understand digital and online safety.
 They should know how to teach the habits of a digital citizen and look out for their students online in a manner that still gives students independence.

-✓ Insight on Technology Purchases
+9. Insight on Technology Purchases

 Since technology demands change so rapidly, digitally literate teachers will be able to adjust to these changes.
-That doesn’t mean mastery of every technology, but instead the willingness to be open to learning new technology and using their problem-solving skills.

-✓ Knowledge of Chat Platforms
+11. Knowledge of Chat Platforms

-✓ Knowledge of PLN Platforms
+12. Knowledge of PLN Platforms

 Having a Personal Learning Network (PLN) is key to learning, growing, and staying on top of the latest and greatest digital and pedagogical innovations.
 Twitter is particularly popular among teachers.
-Learning how to navigate this platform will open teachers up to a world of information and perspectives both in and outside of their subject areas.
+Learning how to navigate this platform will open teachers up to a world of information and perspectives both within and outside of their subject areas.

-✓ Understanding of Data
+13. Understanding of Data

-Educational technology is often powerful because of the reams of precise data that it can provide on each student’s performance.
+Educational technology is often powerful because of the precise data that it can provide on each student’s performance.
 Understanding this data will help digitally literate teachers differentiate their instruction and intervene with students who are struggling.

-It’s great when a teacher comes to school with a deep familiarity of a particular platform, app or technology, especially if that teacher is willing to evangelize that technology to other teachers.
+It’s great when a teacher comes to school with a deep familiarity of a particular platform, app or technology, especially if that teacher is willing to promote that technology to other teachers.
 It is not, however, essential, as a truly digitally literate teacher will be able to adapt to other technologies beyond their immediate expertise.

 Teachers who can code or work in HTML will have a leg up when it comes to developing their own classroom technology, as well as in teaching students directly about how to do these things.
 However, these skills are not necessary as long as teachers are literate enough to be able to talk about them in a cogent manner.